niallpaterson/mk-js-webapp/README.md

 The testJest.test.js file tests an innocuous function found in testJest.js.
 The test is run at the end of installation.
 If the test passes, jest has properly installed.

 The testLint.js file contains a function that does not comply with the installed eslint guidelines.
 Eslint is run on this file at the end of installation.
-Esint has properly installed if it throws:
+Eslint has properly installed if it throws:

 ```
 1:29  error  Unexpected block statement surrounding arrow body; move the returned value immediately after the `=>`  arrow-body-style